 Ultralight hikers and campers who don’t want to cook their food on a rock or stick will appreciate The Grilliput Duo portable camp grill.
 It packs smaller than any other portable grill we reviewed and is made of high quality stainless steel that can take the heat.

 As soon as I took the grill out of the package I was impressed with the design.
 All of the components; legs, grill slats and side tubes fit neatly in the main, one inch by twelve inch tube.
 Ideal for gear heads like me that love to get lots of gear into small packs.

 Assembling The Grilliput Duo

-I did not opt for the 'fire bowl' which is shown in the video.
-I don't feel it's necessary and if you really want one you can always buy a folding metal vegetable steamer at any grocery or dollar store for a lot less than the $15 to $20 they want for the fire bowl (which is nothing more, than a folding metal vegetable steamer with no holes).
+I did not opt for the ‘fire bowl’.
+I don’t feel it’s necessary and if you really want one you can always buy a folding metal vegetable steamer at any grocery or dollar store for a lot less than the $15 to $20 they want for the fire bowl (which is nothing more than a folding metal vegetable steamer with no holes).

 As soon as you pick up The Duo you will know its built solid.
 It weighs in at just under a pound and a half and is all stainless steel from the tubes to the legs to the grill slats.